 How to Contact CFE Securely

-If you want to contact the Centre for Free Expression and keep your communications secure, please read the guideline below.
-Otherwise, our regular contact information is here.
+Our regular contact information is here. if, however, you want to contact the Centre for Free Expression and keep your communications secure, please read the guideline below.

 To ensure that you do not inadvertently expose yourself, please read this entire page before making any attempt to contact us.